Montezuma Valley Irrigation Company Flume No. 6

 Montezuma Valley Irrigation Company Flume No. 6, near Cortez, Colorado, was built in 1921.
 It was listed on the National Register of Historic Places in 2012.

-It is a creosote and wood-frame construction, built by the Montezuma Canal Co. and the Continental Pipe Manufacturing Co.
+The flume is creosote treated wood-frame structure, constructed by the Montezuma Canal Co. and the Continental Pipe Manufacturing Co.

-It has also been known as the McElmo Creek Flume.
+It has also been referred to as the McElmo Creek Flume.

 It is located approximately 4 miles (6.4 km) east of Cortez on US 160.